Khaleeda Bustamam: Personal life

 Khaleeda married Tunku Ismail, the Crown Prince of Johor, on 24 October 2014 in a private ceremony at Istana Bukit Serene.

 Upon her marriage she was granted the honorific prefix of Che' Puan (equivalent to the English "Lady") as a Crown Prince's consort that was non-royal blood.

 She gave birth to their first child and eldest daughter on 25 June 2016.
 On 14 October 2017 she gave birth to their second child and first son, Tunku Iskandar Abdul Jalil Abu Bakar Ibrahim (the Raja Muda of Johor).

 She gave birth to their third child and second son who was born on 17 July 2019.
-On 21 April 2021, She gave birth to their fourth child and second daughter.
+On 21 April 2021, she gave birth to their fourth child and second daughter.
+On 5 April 2026, she gave birth to their fifth child and third daughter.

 Public roles

 She is the Pro-Chancellor of University of Technology Malaysia and was appointed in 2021.
 She is also the president of the Malaysian Girl Guides Association for the Johor State Branch.